codemunkie15/EFCore.ChangeTriggers/README.md

 				THEN 3  -- DELETE
 		END)

-	SET @ChangeSource = CAST(SESSION_CONTEXT(N'ChangeTrackingContext.ChangeSource') AS INT)
+	SET @ChangeSource = CAST(SESSION_CONTEXT(N'ChangeContext.ChangeSource') AS INT)
 	IF @ChangeSource IS NULL
 	BEGIN
-		;THROW 130101, 'ChangeTrackingContext.ChangeSource must be set in session context for change tracking.
+		;THROW 130101, 'ChangeContext.ChangeSource must be set in session context for change tracking.
 Transaction was not commited.', 1
 	END

-	SET @ChangedBy = CAST(SESSION_CONTEXT(N'ChangeTrackingContext.ChangedBy') AS INT)
+	SET @ChangedBy = CAST(SESSION_CONTEXT(N'ChangeContext.ChangedBy') AS INT)
 	IF @ChangedBy IS NULL
 	BEGIN
-		;THROW 130101, 'ChangeTrackingContext.ChangedBy must be set in session context for change tracking.
+		;THROW 130101, 'ChangeContext.ChangedBy must be set in session context for change tracking.
 Transaction was not commited.', 1
 	END

 	IF @OperationTypeId = 1